 Many banks also give you the option to electronically transfer funds online or using an email address or mobile phone number.
 For example, with Bank of America and U.S. Bank, you can transfer money from your bank account to another person's for free by providing either his email address or cell phone number on the bank's website or using its mobile app.
 There is no need to know the recipient's bank account number.
 The recipient provides this information when he gets a text or email explaining how to complete the transaction.
 U.S. Bank, like many others, also lets you send money online directly to his bank account by providing his routing and account numbers.
 This is popularly known as direct deposit or an Automated Clearing House, or ACH, transaction.
 Unlike with a wire transfer, the service is usually free and delivery can take up to several business days.

 You can also send money from your bank account to someone else's by using a third party vendor such as PayPal, Western Union or MoneyGram.
 With PayPal, you supply the recipient's email or phone number.
 The money will be taken from your PayPal balance, if you have one, or the bank account attached to your PayPal account.
-The fee for using this service is a percentage of the total amount being sent, so it varies.
 Both WesternUnion and MoneyGram also allow you to send money online from your bank account to someone else's for a fee, which varies based on how much you transfer.

 Transferring money electronically is safe, so long as you adopt a few key practices.
 Only transfer money using a reputable financial institution, preferably your own, and only to persons or businesses you are familiar with.
 If your transfer is stolen or compromised in any way, immediately notify the bank you sent it from.
 Although procedures can vary, stolen funds are typically refunded after the financial institution conducts an investigation.